What It Means For Your Business Website

 What is an SSL Certificate?

 SSL Certificates provide secure, encrypted communications between a website and an internet browser.
 SSL stands for Secure Sockets Layer, the protocol which provides the encryption.
-SSL Certificates are essential to practices to ensure they are protecting their patients & website users data.
+SSL Certificates are essential to businesses to ensure they are protecting clients & website users data.
 Example pages include payment pages, online forms, and pages with a contact form.

 Why Do I Need an SSL Certificate?

 Data transferred in plain-text form or in non-encrypted format can be intercepted, eavesdropped, compromised and stolen.
-Communication performed online may involve submitting personal information to your practice.
+Communication performed online may involve submitting personal information to your business.

 Trust and security are what make people confident enough to provide private, sensitive information online.
 SSL certificates are what make a website trusted.
 Organizations must use an SSL certificate to secure their site if they expect their visitors to submit confidential information.
 Apart from building essential trust and security into your website, SSL certificates may also help with SEO efforts.